vmleon/oci-multiplayer-old/livelabs/devops/clean/clean.md

   ![OKE Access Cluster Button](images/oke-access-button.png)

-4. If you have the Cloud Shell still open, jump to step 2.
-If not, click on **Launch Cloud Shell**.
+4. On the **Access Your Cluster** window, if you have the Cloud Shell still open, jump to number 2.
+If not, click on **Launch Cloud Shell** and wait for Cloud Shell to be active.

   ![Open Cloud Shell](images/access-open-cloud-shell.png)

-5. Copy the command from step 2.
+5. Click the button to copy the command from number 2 of the **Access Your Cluster** window.
 And paste it on the Cloud Shell.
 Run the command.

   ![Copy Command](images/access-copy-command.png)